ngs-doo/dsl-json/README.md

 Since v1.7.0 DSL-JSON supports compile time databinding without Mono/.NET dependency.
 It provides most features and flexibility, due to integration with runtime analysis and combining of various generic analysis.
-Bean properties, public fields and classes without empty constructor are supported.
+Bean properties, public fields, classes without empty constructor, factories and builder patterns are supported.
 Package private classes and factory methods can be used.
 Array format can be used for efficient payload transfer.